As Paradise rebuilds, a divide over safety a year after fire

 "As we saw in the Camp Fire, the town's really well set up to kill people with wildfire," said Lunder, who lives in nearby Chico.

 The five routes out of town quickly became gridlocked with traffic, abandoned vehicles and downed power poles during the blaze.
-Half the town's roads are privately owned, many of them narrow, dead-end tracks leading through small, densely forested lots.
+Half the town's 200 miles (320 kilometers) of roads are privately owned, many of them narrow, dead-end tracks leading through small, densely forested lots.
+Authorities found five bodies in and around vehicles trapped at the end of a long road with no way out.

 "We're not going to keep fires from burning through Paradise, so whatever they build up there should be something that can survive a wildfire," Lunder said.
 "But just building a bunch of wooden houses out in the brush, we already saw what happened."